getherbert/docs/saving-data.md

 # Saving Data

 Herbert pulls in Laravels Eloquent ORM but not all plugins will need this so if you plan to save very little information then you will want to look into [WordPress Options Mechanism](http://codex.wordpress.org/Writing_a_Plugin#Saving_Plugin_Data_to_the_Database).
-If thats the case then you should disable Eloquent:

-Open `config.php` and set the following line to `false`

-	'eloquent' => true

 ## Eloquent ORM